Carleton Parish

-Carleton is a civil parish in Kent County, New Brunswick, Canada.
+Carleton is a geographic parish in Kent County, New Brunswick, Canada.

 For governance purposes it is mainly part of the Kent rural district, which is a member of the Kent Regional Service Commission.
 Small areas on the southern and western boundaries belong to the town of Beaurivage and the village of Nouvelle-Arcadie, respectively.

-Prior to the 2023 governance reform, the parish was divided between the local service districts of Pointe-Sapin and the parish of Carleton.
+Prior to the 2023 governance reform, the parish was divided between the local service districts of Pointe-Sapin, east of the national park, and the parish of Carleton, to its west.

 Origin of name

 The parish was named for Thomas Carleton, first Governor of New Brunswick.

 History

 Carleton was erected in 1814 as part of Northumberland County from Newcastle Parish.
 It included Acadieville, Richibucto, Saint-Louis, and Weldford Parishes.

 In 1827 Richibucto was erected as Liverpool Parish, including modern Weldford Parish.

 In 1845 the boundary with Northumberland County was adjusted, adding area to Carleton.

 In 1855 Saint-Louis was erected as Palmerston Parish.

 In 1857 the boundary with Palmerston was adjusted to run along grant lines.

 In 1876 Acadieville was erected as its own parish.

 In 1888 a small area at Point Escuminac was returned to Northumberland County.